Multiply robust estimation for causal survival analysis with treatment noncompliance: Applications to the ADAPTABLE pragmatic clinical trial

 Figure \ref{fig:balance} provides the love plots of the $\text{SMD}_c$, $\text{SMD}_n$, and $\text{SMD}_a$ for all baseline characteristics before and after principal score weighting.
-A vertical line is superimposed on this figure to denote a standardized difference of 20\%, which we chose as a threshold for adequate balance.
-It is evident that the principal score weighting improves the balance of baseline characteristics across the $(Z,S)$-strata.
-The SMDs after principal score weighting are generally controlled below 20\%, where the only exceptions are the $\text{SMD}_c$ of the coronary artery disease and the $\text{SMD}_a$ of the atrial fibrillation and history of bleeding are slightly (at 21\%, 22\%, and 22\%, respectively).
-Further inspections indicate that the prevalence of these 3 covariates are either close to 0 or 1, and additional attempts on including interactions into the principal score models has limited improvements on the SMD.
-Therefore we consider the fitted principal score models adequate.
+A vertical line is superimposed on this figure to denote a standardized difference of 20\%, which we chose as a threshold for adequate balance. {It is evident that the principal score weighting improves the balance of baseline characteristics across the $(Z,S)$-strata.
+The SMDs after principal score weighting are generally controlled below or around 20\%, with two exceptions on no prior aspirin intake and prior aspirin dosage at 162 mg.
+Specifically, $\text{SMD}_n$ and $\text{SMD}_a$ of no prior aspirin intake are above 0.4, and the $\text{SMD}_a$ of prior aspirin dosage at 162 mg is 0.97.
+Further inspections indicate that these two are rare covariates (4\% participants have no prior aspirin intake and 2\% participants have a prior dosage at 162mg), and additional attempts on including interactions into the principal score models has limited improvements on the SMD.
+Therefore we do not further complicate the fitted principal score model.}